tqDev/D3STRUCT10N/README.md

 # D3STRUCT10N
-A basic batch script to fake destroy your friends computer!
-It's pretty basic and could fool a few people you know.
-It's a batch file.
-Convert it to .exe with a batch to exe converter and make it look more realistic.

-~tqDev
+A basic batch script you can run on someone's (or your) computer.
+It has horrible grammar to look like an 8 year old hacked you, and a special surprise - a RICKROLL YAYYAYAYAY!!!!